Keats/ng-boilerplate/README.md

 The main difference with ngbp is that it is more barebone to fit my own needs :

 - SASS using snowflake https://github.com/Keats/snowflake (Bourbon + Neat + some parts of Foundation 5)
-- dev/release grunt tasks
+- using gulp instead of grunt
-- neat code organization (this uses the same layout as ngbp, except that the sass files and templates are in their own folder)

-The main difference when it comes to code is that I am not using ngMin and therefore do DI a bit differently (look at app.coffee to see an example).
+- neat code organization by feature

 ## Structure